annalisa144/reverdecer/_posts/2018-06-26-picadura-escorpion.md

 /images/scorpion_2_.jpg)](/images/scorpion_2.jpg)
 {% endfigure %}

 I still don't think my country should pre-emptively kill people just in case they might become terrorists or other ridiculous, counterproductive violence like that.
-But I do have a tad more empathy for people who choose violence to protect those they love.
-And I pray I only face these choices in the form of scorpions, mosquitos, mice and [grubs](https://reverdecer.annalisagross.com/2018/06/24/gallinas-aqui/).
+But I am gaining empathy for people who choose violence to protect those they love.
+And I pray I only face [these choices](https://reverdecer.annalisagross.com/2018/07/13/mass-murder/) in the form of scorpions, mosquitos, [mice](https://reverdecer.annalisagross.com/2018/06/23/ven-gatita-y-gatita/) and [grubs](https://reverdecer.annalisagross.com/2018/06/24/gallinas-aqui/).